Virtual Family Day

-During the Family Day weekend (January 9–10) from 10 a.m. to 2 p.m., you can pick up a free Family Day Artist Tote at Mia’s Third Avenue entrance.
-You’ll find materials, like air dry clay, DIY photo frames, adhesive foam sheets, and more to celebrate Family Day.
+During the Family Day weekend (February 13-14) from 10 a.m. to 2 p.m., you can pick up a free Family Day Artist Tote at Mia’s Third Avenue entrance.
+You’ll find materials to make a shadow puppet, colorful portraits, and collages to celebrate Family Day.
 Family Day Artist Totes are available until supplies last.

-Listen to the West African tale “The Cow Tail Switch,” a story about remembering and honoring our ancestors, recounted by Nothando Zulu.
-As president of Black Storytellers Alliance, Nothando works to carry out its mission of perpetuating, preserving and promoting the oral tradition of Black storytelling.
+February Virtual Family Day — Storytelling by Nothando Zulu from Black Storytellers Alliance.
+Nothando works to carry out its mission of perpetuating, preserving and promoting the oral tradition of Black storytelling.

 Share Your Thoughts